lokeshh/gsoc2016/source/_posts/2016-07-19-formula-language-week7-8.markdown

 - It supports `:` and `+`.
 - It supports inclusion/exclusion of contant or intercept term.

-And since I have followed the Patsy way of implementing the formula langauge it has an edge over R. Since, Patsy has a more accurate algorithm for deciding whether to use a full- or reduced-rank coding scheme for categorical factors, the same is inherited in Statsample and Statsample-GLM.
+And since I have followed the Patsy way of implementing the formula langauge it has an edge over R. Since, Patsy has a more accurate algorithm for deciding whether to use a full or reduced-rank coding scheme for categorical factors, the same is inherited in Statsample and Statsample-GLM.

 R sometimes can give under-specified model but this is not the case with our implementation.
 One example is expansion of `0 + a:x + a:b`, where `x` is numeric.
 More information about this can be found [here](https://patsy.readthedocs.io/en/stable/R-comparison.html).